Zero-waste lifestyle for beginners

 2. Bamboo Dish Brush

 I don’t know why I didn’t buy it before!
-The bamboo dish brush is a great alternative to replace the ordinary sponges!
+The bamboo dish brush is a great alternative to replace ordinary sponges!
 It doesn’t produce micro-plastic like the common sponges and removes the dirt easily and quickly.
-I changed sponges roughly every 2-3 weeks, buying a new set every 2 months and spending per year about 30β¬ in sponges >.< The bamboo brush indeed lasts for months.
-Mine is still as the first day after 2 months.
+I changed sponges roughly every 2-3 weeks, buying a new set every 2 months, and spending per year about 30€ on sponges >.< The bamboo brush indeed lasts for months.
+Mine is still the first day after 2 months.
 If you are interested in similar items, you can find them here.

 3. Re-Usable Bamboo Towels

 The reusable bamboo towels are a great eco alternative to replace paper towels avoiding useless plastic packaging.
-They are made of organic bamboo, can be easily washed, dried and reused up to 85 times.
+They are made of organic bamboo, can be easily washed, dried, and reused up to 85 times.
 By using them we don’t just save money but also help the environment.
 It’s a win to win situation and I would give this product a chance.
 If you are interested in a similar item, you can find it here.

 4. Stainless Steel Water Bottle

 A stainless steel water bottle is a great way to stop buying plastic bottles.
 I find it really useful and not exaggeratedly heavy when it’s completely full.
 I bring it with me also when I go to the gym and I noticed that I’m not the only one that is using it!
-If you want to help the planet as well and buy a stainless steel water bottle click here π
+If you want to help the planet as well and buy a stainless steel water bottle click here 🙂

 5. Menstrual cup